kkucc/Astromony-programing/README.md

 what you need
 * python *(use IDE(vc;pycharm) that you whant or just visit python.org)
-  * **from** *matplotlib* *pandas* *numpy* if you want *seaborn* **import** *
+  * **from** *matplotlib* *pandas* *numpy* if you want *seaborn* **import** * *visit (https://stepik.org/) or other free learning platforms as github))) youtube you name it
+* after come back there and learn

 # HOW TO "PRESENT"(no idea how to name it) YOUR PROBLEMS (TEX USAGE)
 * 1) find your problem that you want to solve and... solve it )